 Bonds

-So, what can you do to protect yourself?
+Stock investing is risky business, so what can you do to protect yourself?

 At the start of the Iraq war in 2003, Dick Cheney had about 25% of his impressive hundred million dollar portfolio in international bonds, including many French Government Bonds.
 Keep your eye on Dick.
 Another thing you can do is prepare for the worst.
 I would say the worst is a Weimar Republic type of meltdown.
 I don't believe it's gonna happen, but we're gonna have to be careful not to tempt fate with too much more "patriotism".
 If it does happen, then there's not too much you'll be able to do to protect yourself this time around, so don't spend too much time worrying about it.